-One of the most emblematic monuments in the town, the Christopher Columbus Monument, stands at the end of La Rambla of Barcelona, near the sea.
-The 52 metre high column was designed by Gaietà Buïgas for the World Exhibition in 1888 and is crowned by a statue of Christopher Columbus, a work by Rafael Arché that stands 7 metres tall.
+One of the most emblematic monuments in Barcelona is the Christopher Columbus Monument (Mirador de Colom or Colon monument).
+The 52 metre high column was designed by Gaietà Buïgas for the World Exhibition in 1888.
+It is crowned by a statue of Christopher Columbus, a work by Rafael Arché standing 7 metres tall.
+If you are interested in history and/or art, this is a great sight to visit whilst in Barcelona!

 The monument placed at the site where Christopher Columbus arrived in 1493 after his discovery of America the year before.
 Columbus was presumably born in Genoa, Italy.
 He first moved to Portugal and later on settled in Spain.
 Nonetheless in the nineteenth century Columbus was considered a Catalan.